gitlabhq/gitlabhq/doc/install/installation.md

 This installation guide was created for Debian/Ubuntu and tested on it.
 Please read [`doc/install/requirements.md`](./requirements.md) for hardware and platform requirements.

 This installation guide is recommended to set up a production server.
-If you want a development environment please use the [Vargrant virtual machine](https://github.com/gitlabhq/gitlab-vagrant-vm) since it makes it much easier to set up all the dependencies for integration testing.
+If you want a development environment please use the [Vagrant virtual machine](https://github.com/gitlabhq/gitlab-vagrant-vm) since it makes it much easier to set up all the dependencies for integration testing.

 **Important Note:**
 The following steps have been known to work.